 Here’s the recipe for my Cherry Overnight Oats with Greek Yogurt:

-- 1/2 c.
-Old Fashioned rolled oats (NOT quick-cooking)
+- 1/2 cup Old Fashioned rolled oats NOT quick-cooking

 - pinch of salt

-- 1/2 c. fresh cherries, pitted and halved (can also use frozen cherries)
+- 1/2 cup fresh cherries pitted and halved (can also use frozen cherries)

 - Optional: 1 Tbsp. sliced or chopped almonds

-- In a pint-sized mason jar or any resealable container, add the yogurt, milk, vanilla and honey.
+- In a pint-sized mason jar or any resealable container, add the yogurt, milk, vanilla and sweetener.
 Stir together well.
 Add the oatmeal, chia seeds and salt.
 Mix together until combined.

 - Stir in the halved cherries until just combined.